Today I wanted to touch the subject of programming schools.

 fit into the picture.
 The intention is great.
 I really love it.
 Cultivate programming - there is no better thing I could imagine.

 The students decide to take classes in such places because there is demand, so they could potentially earn more money.
-That’s why this is very lucrative business.
+That's why this is a very lucrative business.
 Now some of those schools allow the students to pay after their get hired and earn some money themselves.

 Majority of the students in programming schools want to learn something just to have a better living.
 That is fine.